-Tree Group VI Existing 8 and 20-inch diameter Cypress trees are over 20 feet tall Health: Fair/good Structure: Fair Condition/Suitability for Screening: Good These trees are in excellent health and will continue to provide off
+Tree Group VI

+Existing 8 and 20-inch diameter Cypress trees are over 20 feet tall.
+Health: Fair/good Structure: Fair Condition/Suitability for Screening: Good

 These trees are in excellent health and will continue to provide effective screening.

 The above photo illustrates that this species of tree performs well and has the capability to provide excellent screening at this site.